KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-api/pegs.md

 ###### Yellow Zone

-The yellow zone applies to accounts where the user has withdrawn a value of `USDK` (also called "debt") that, due to price volatility, has now exceeded the `80%` withdrawal limit, but has not yet reached `90%`.
+The yellow zone applies to accounts where the user has withdrawn a value of `USDK` (also called "debt") that, due to price volatility, now exceeds the `80%` withdrawal limit, but is not yet at a level of `90%`.

-In this circumstance, a third-party user on the Pegs-related Smart Chain may deposit `USDK` coins on behalf of the indebted user's acccount, and receive the equivalent value of `KMD` tokens, withdrawn from the indebted user's account.
+In this circumstance, a third-party user on the Pegs-related Smart Chain may deposit `USDK` coins on behalf of the indebted user's acccount, and receive the equivalent value of `KMD` tokens.
+These tokens are withdrawn from the indebted user's account.

-These `USDK` coins are burned, <!-- Sidd: is that statement accurate? --> thus preserving the ratio of withdrawn `USDK` coins in sync with the total value of `KMD` tokens deposited across the entire Pegs-related Smart Chain.
+The `USDK` coins are burned, <!-- Sidd: is that statement accurate? --> thus preserving the ratio of withdrawn `USDK` coins in sync with the global total value of `KMD` tokens deposited on the Pegs-related Smart Chain.

 ###### Red Zone

 Should the debt of a user's account surpass the `90%` threshold, the account enters the red zone.

-Here, a third party user can gain an immediate `5%` rate of return by sending `USDK` coins to the Pegs Module on behalf of the indebted user's account.
+Here, a third-party user can gain an immediate `5%` rate of return by sending `USDK` coins to the Pegs Module on behalf of the indebted user's account.
 The third-party user must deposit enough `USDK` to cover `10%` of the debt of the user's account, according to current prices.

 In return, the third-party user receives `15%` of the user's deposited `KMD` tokens, netting the third-party user an immediate `5%` rate of return.